Finding growth: how to hack eBaymag with Growth Hacking

 In its early days, the giant technology startups were obsessed with that new Growth Hacking conception.
 Sean Ellis, the Dropbox’s first in-house marketing specialist and the Growth Hacking mastermind, “hacked” the audience with just one trick: he gave users a gigabyte bonus for inviting friends with referral links.

 Businesses like Airbnb, PayPal, Dropbox, and Microsoft tried this approach to expand their client bases.
 And eBay wasn’t the exception.
-Martians first utilize Growth Hacking for another eBay spin-off—the eBay Social project for Russia.
+Martians first utilize Growth Hacking for another eBay spin-off—the eBay Bonus project.
 It brought some encouraging results—experiments boosted conversions for some critical funnels, so that was time to use it again.

 The main Growth Hacking differentiator from other product development processes is its fail-fast principle that arrived (stop the music!) from software development.
 Today, this is a new class of developers and product owners, for which the best code or design is the one that gives higher conversion.